dongspy/legoseq/readme.md

 * The DNA sequence is segmented into blocks based on the Fix (Anchor) sequence, with the flexibility of freely combining these blocks using [jinja2](https://github.com/mitsuhiko/minijinja/blob/main/COMPATIBILITY.md#expressions) templates.

-* Features support for the division of sample indices.
+* Supports for the demultiplex of sequence based on the index(barcode).

 * Compatible with a variety of sequencing platforms, including Illumina, Pacbio, and Nanopore.